Asparkam - instructions for use. Overdose of asparkam is fatal

 "Asparkam" indications for use

-Deficiency of potassium and magnesium in the body;
+Potassium and magnesium deficiency in the body;

 Ischemic disease;

-Heart rhythm disorder;
+Heart rhythm disturbances;

 Glaucoma;